 Varicose veins can come from weakened or damaged valves in your veins.
 This damage results from the force of blood that must fight gravity to carry blood back to your heart.
 For this reason, varicose veins most often appear in the lower part of your legs, as they are furthest from your heart.

 When the valves weaken, they can’t prevent blood from flowing backward, and blood begins to leak back into the veins and collect there.
 As blood collection grows, veins grow larger and become varicose.

 Our physicians can determine the best course of treatment based on the condition of your veins during his examination.
 He initially may recommend lifestyle changes such as quitting smoking and being more physically active if your veins are not causing any discomfort.

-For more serious vein issues, our physicians can recommend sclerotherapy.
+For more serious vein issues, our physicians can recommend sclerotherapy or ablation.
 This procedure uses a liquid chemical our physicians injects into the vein to close it and stop the flow of blood.
 As a result, the vein turns into scar tissue and goes away naturally.

 Our physicians also offers Varithena®, an injectable foam he uses with ultrasound-guided injections.
 This prescription treatment can prevent the backflow of blood in your veins and lessen the appearance and symptoms of varicose veins.
 The foam displaces blood in the bad vein, causing it to collapse and disappear.